rayhanadev/personal-website-v8/src/content/work/jumpseat.md

 current: false
 location: West Lafayette, IN
 locationType: on-site
 description: Jumpseat is a travel platform that helps students save time and money traveling to and from college.
-I worked on an enterprise bookings management system in partnership with local transportation providers.
+I worked on an enterprise bookings management system and training statistical models to predict and buy tickets at the best possible value with best margins.
 skills:
   - nextjs
   - postgresql